 · disclose relevant information to a person involved in recovering money from you, if you have not paid us by the due date; or

 · have market research carried out for us by a reputable market research organization.

 We may also give your personal information to the network owner to enable the network owner to carry out its responsibilities or exercise its rights in relation to the supply of energy to you.
 We will hold secure all personal information that you give us or we collect about you.
 This information will only be accessible by authorised KCE staff.
 You may have access to your personal information during normal working hours.
 We will correct any incorrect details that you advise us of.
 KCE complies with all obligations required by the Privacy Act 1993.

 If we negligently cause physical damage to your property we will pay the owner the reasonable costs of repairing or replacing (if we consider appropriate) the damaged property up to a maximum of $10,000 for any single even or series of related events.
 All other liability we may have to you (including loss of profits or business) is excluded to the maximum extent permitted by law.
 If we are held liable to you and we cannot rely on this exclusion for any reason then the above $10,000 limit will still apply.

-Where any loss or damage you suffer arises from any action or inaction of the network operator we will only be liable to you to the extent we have recourse to the network operator.
+Where any loss or damage you suffer arises from any action or inaction of the network owner we will only be liable to you to the extent we have recourse to the network owner.